dankelley/oce-issues/644/README.md

 IMPORTANT: as CR and DK put files here, they should add notes below.
-It makes sense to use clean filenames, and to use an editor to trim down any data files that are large in the github context (say larger than a few 10s of kbyte).
+It makes sense to use clean filenames, and to use an editor to trim down any data files that are large in the github context -- all we need are maybe a few dozen actual data lines, for checking the values.

 **01.cnv** the ctd.cnv file provided with the oce package.
 Ownership: DK.